art

 What Is Actually at Stake

 This is not a Luddite reaction to new technology.
 It is a demand that creative labor be respected and compensated.
 The artists leading this fight are not opposed to innovation.
 They are opposed to an innovation model that treats their life's work as free raw material.
-That distinction matters, and it deserves to be at the center of every conversation about the future of AI-generated imagery.

 Social card preview